Mara (demon): Etymology

 The word Māra comes from the Sanskrit form of the verbal root mṛ.
 It takes a present indicative form mṛyate and a causative form mārayati (with strengthening of the root vowel from ṛ to ār).
 Māra is a verbal noun from the causative root and means 'causing death' or 'killing'.
 It is related to other words for death from the same root, such as: maraṇa and mṛtyu.
 The latter is a name for death personified and is sometimes identified with Yama.

 The root mṛ is related to the Indo-European verbal root *mer meaning "die, disappear" in the context of "death, murder or destruction".
 It is "very wide-spread" in Indo-European languages suggesting it to be of great antiquity, according to Mallory and Adams.

 Four types of Māra

-In traditional Buddhism, four or five metaphorical forms of Māra are given:
+In traditional Buddhism, four metaphorical forms of Māra are given: